Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Summary of Previous Defense Methods

-MID \citep{mid}, BiDO \citep{bido} and TL \citep{tl} mainly defend attacks by reducing information encoded in the model output, making attackers harder to overcome MI overfitting issue via getting information from model outputs.

-\paragraph{Mutual Information Regularization based Defense (MID).} \citet{mid} enhances model robustness by reducing the mutual information between the model's input and output.
+\paragraph{Mutual Information Regularization based Defense (MID).} \cite{mid} enhance model robustness by reducing the mutual information between the model's input and output.
 The formulation of the loss is as follows:

 where $\lambda$ is a hyperparameter and $I(X, \hat{Y})$ denotes the mutual information between inputs and outputs.
 However, this mutual information loss term cannot be calculated directly.
-To overcome this, they apply a variational approach \citep{alemi2016deep} to approximate the mutual information loss term.
-In practice, this involves Gaussian sampling at the output of the penultimate layer, similar to the approach used in variational autoencoders (VAEs) \citep{vae}.
+To overcome this, they apply a variational approach \cite{alemi2016deep} to approximate the mutual information loss term.
+In practice, this involves Gaussian sampling at the output of the penultimate layer.
 The loss functions are as follows:

 where $\lambda$ is a hyperparameter, $\mu$ and $\sigma$ are the output of the penultimate layer to execute the Gaussian sampling.